 In the 8 am ET hour, Dr. Michael Tapper from SWU joins us to talk about the study and its implications for followers of Christ.

 Dr. Jim Coakley has taught at Moody Bible Institute, specializing in Old Testament and Biblical Languages, since 1999.
 Prior to Moody he was involved in pastoral ministry for thirteen years.
-He has traveled to Israel multiple times as a tour leader and has also toured throughout Turkey.
-He was a contributor to The Moody Bible Commentary and Moody Radio's The Land and the Book program (Saturdays at 9 am ET).
+He has traveled to Israel multiple times as a tour leader and has also toured throughout Turkey, and recently Egypt too.
+He was a contributor to The Moody Bible Commentary and Moody Radio's The Land and the Book program.

 Kurt Goff, co-host of Kurt and Kate Mornings, is a broadcasting veteran with a pastor's heart.
 He is a graduate of Texas Christian University and has more than 30 years of experience anchoring television news and hosting a variety of radio programs around the country.
 Upbeat and encouraging, Kurt has a passion for connecting people to God.
 He and his wife, Liz, have two sons.